kheni957/symptompattern/README.md

 **No signals found** — try broader keywords (single words like `ibuprofen` work better than phrases)

-**Reddit returns 0 posts** — Reddit rate-limits aggressively; wait 60 seconds and try again
+**Reddit returns 0 posts** — Reddit is only supported in local deployment; switch to Medical Sciences Stack Exchange on the cloud version.
+If running locally, Reddit rate-limits aggressively — wait 60 seconds and try again

 **PubMed returns 0 posts** — NCBI rate-limits to ~3 requests/second; wait 60 seconds and retry with simpler keywords

+**MedlinePlus warning on startup** — occasional DNS/network issue on MedlinePlus's server; the app will skip it automatically and retry next run

 **Twitter returns 0 posts** — check that your twitterapi.io key is entered in the sidebar; if rate-limited, wait a few minutes